-- 1. For the purposes of subparagraph 4.15(1)(a), a "disqualifying transaction" refers to an acquisition/a purchase of voting shares or voting rights in the company (save for subscriptions for new shares which have been fully disclosed in the whitewash circular) before the date on which the authority of the share buy-back expires, if such acquisitions, taken together with the share buy-back would cause them to incur a mandatory offer obligation. - 2.
-For the purposes of subparagraph 4.15(2)(b), "interested parties" include the following persons: - (a) The offeror and persons acting in concert; - (b) The directors of the offeree if they have any holdings which they intend to retain and which they propose to use in the future in co-operation with the applicant and persons acting in concert with the applicant; or - (c) Any person whose interest in the outcome of the voting may result in some relationship and future co-operation with the applicant and persons acting in concert with the applicant other than as a holder of voting shares or voting rights of the offeree.
+- 3. For the purposes of subparagraph 4.15(2)(b), "interested parties" include the following persons: - (a) The offeror and persons acting in concert; - (b) The directors of the offeree if they have any holdings which they intend to retain and which they propose to use in the future in co-operation with the offeror and persons acting in concert with the offeror; or - (c) Any person whose interest in the outcome of the voting may result in some relationship and future co-operation with the offeror and persons acting in concert with the offeror other than as a holder of voting shares or voting rights of the offeree.